This post was reviewed and updated on August 7, 2020

 Different Terms for Loans and Lines of Credit

-Both installment loans and revolving lines of credit are available to individual borrowers and business, and either option can come with various terms.
+Both installment loans and revolving lines of credit are available to individual borrowers and businesses, and either option can come with various terms.
 Understanding the differences between the interest rate types, personal and business accounts, and collateral requirements is an important step in knowing which type of financing will work best for you.

 Fixed vs. Variable Rates